dantaki/mMBA/lecture7/README.md

 :shit::shit::shit: Common mistakes: lack of a business problem

-Lego approach: issues lead to data -:exclaimation:- not data leads to issues.
+Lego approach: issues lead to data -:exclamation:- not data leads to issues.
 Data hoarding happens when data drive issues.